 Learn more about Sifu Phu’s Wing Chun lineage and philosophy here in our latest Sifu’s Corner video:

 And that my folks, is how we got our Wing Chun.
-It’s uniquely ares and hopefully you are making yours uniquely you.
+It’s uniquely ours and hopefully you are making yours uniquely you.

 Chime in, in the comments below and let us know your thoughts on this post and video, we love hearing from you!